xan105/node-powertoast/README.md

   {
     header : optional string,
     footer: optional string,
-    percent : percent of the progress bar, default to zero if not specified, custom : optional string to be displayed instead of the default percentage string,
+    percent : percent of the progress bar, set it to null to get a progress with the little dots moving, custom : optional string to be displayed instead of the default percentage string }
-    tag: optional tag, you can replace a notification by sending a new toast with the same tag, prevent spamming on progress update }
   ```